Rebeccals1/web102_prework/README.md

 Submitted by: **Rebecca Smith**

-**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website that displays all of the company's most popular upcoming games.
+It has filters to show all of their funded and unfunded games, as well as all of their games sorted by the amount pledged.
+Have a look and see these fantastic games today!

 Time spent: **10** hours spent in total